thecreation/jquery-asSelect/README.md

 # jQuery asSelect

-The powerful jQuery plugin that creates a custom asSelect. <a href="http://amazingsurge.github.io/jquery-asSelect/">Project page and demos</a><br />
+The powerful jQuery plugin that creates a custom asSelect.
 Download: <a href="https://github.com/amazingSurge/jquery-asSelect/archive/master.zip">jquery-asSelect-master.zip</a>

 ***